ekiafa/sales_data_analysis/README.md

 # sales_data_analysis

+Simple project for superstock_sales.csv file that included.

-There is analysis for :
+<h3>There is analysis for :</h3>

 <ul>
   <li>Overall sales trend</li>